-Appointment of Auditor
+Appointment and approval of Auditor

-We were appointed as the statutory auditor by the General Meeting of Shareholder of the Bank held on 30 May 2023.
-Total uninterrupted engagement period, including previous renewals (extension of the period for which we were originally appointed) and reappointments for the statutory auditor, has lasted for 3 years.
+We were appointed as the statutory auditor by the General Meeting of Shareholder of the Bank held on 29 April 2024.
+Total uninterrupted engagement period, including previous renewals (extension of the period for which we were originally appointed) and reappointments for the statutory auditor, has lasted for 4 years.

-Consistence with Additional Report to Audit Committee
+Consistence with Additional Report to the Audit Committee

-Our audit opinion on the financial statements expressed herein is consistent with the additional report to the audit committee of the Bank, which we issued on 18 April 2024.
+Our audit opinion expressed herein is consistent with the additional report to the audit committee of the Bank, which we issued on 3 April 2025.